Actifio/AGMPowerCLI/GCBDR.md

 ------------
 OpenID Connect token expired: JWT has expired
 ```
-You will need to re-run Connect-AGM to generate a new token.
+You will need to run Connect-AGM to generate a new one hour token.

 ## Converting Scripts From Actifio GO to Backup and DR